bitrise-io/devcenter/_articles/en/builds/bitrise-yml-online.md

 * You have full control over versioning your configuration file.
 * Every time you make a change to your Workflows or your trigger map, you must commit the changes to the file in the repository.

+{% include message_box.html type="important" title="Service credential user" content="In order to be able to use the feature, you must set the Service credential user correctly: it must be a user who has at least `read` access to the repository at your app's hosting service.

+To check the Service credential user, go to the **Team** tab of your app, and find the **Service credential User** option.
+If you need to change it, keep in mind that for security reasons, you can only select your own account as service credential user.
+If you don't have `read` access to your app's repository at your hosting service, you can't set the appropriate Service credential user. "%}

+{% include message_box.html type="warning" title="Repository access" content="Be aware that if your app uses a repository where the Service credential user integration is not supported - for example, the repository is only accessible under a private IP subnet -, the feature won't work as the website can't grab the `bitrise.yml` due to IP addressing limitations.

+The feature is definitely supported for the following hosting services:

+* GitHub
+* BitBucket
+* GitLab
+* Self-hosted GitLab (as long as the repository is not on a private network)."%}

 To store the file in your repository, you must commit it to the root of your Bitrise app’s default branch.
 You can check the app’s default branch on [bitrise.io](http://bitrise.io/ "http://bitrise.io"): open the app, and go to the **Settings** tab.
 Scroll down to the **DEFAULT BRANCH** option to check which branch should contain the `bitrise.yml` file.

 You don’t need to create your own `bitrise.yml` file in advance to use this solution though: during the process of updating your settings, you will have the chance to download the current file from the website, or copy its full content.
 Once you commit that file to the appropriate branch, you can change the setting.
 Let’s see how to do that: